GizRedY/DMV-Monitor-Gumroad_Updates/README.md

 - Update manifest (JSON) used by the app’s auto-update mechanism
 - Releases with signed/packaged Windows builds
-- Documentation (this README) and, optionally, screenshots/GIFs
+- Documentation (this README) and screenshots

 ---